Oscar-Wohlfarhrt/DSRemapper/README.md

 ---

 ## Inspiration
 I love playing games, especially simulators.
-Driven by this I found InputMapper, an application that allowed me to get input from a PS4 controller (DualShock4 - DS4) and remap it into an Xbox360 controller.
+Driven by this, I found InputMapper, an application that allowed me to get input from a PS4 controller (DualShock4 - DS4) and remap it into an Xbox360 controller.
 One feature that this application has is to read the DualShock4's accelerometer and gyroscope, and remap it as a joystick input.
 This was amazing, literally by tilting the controller, and with great reading accuracy, it was able to emulate a steering wheel, which I used in games like ETS2 (Euro Truck Simulator 2).

-Unfortunately, the latest versions of the program didn't work as I liked and basically it wasn't very easy to achieve the behavior I was looking for.
+Unfortunately, the latest versions of InputMapper didn't work as I liked and basically it wasn't very easy to achieve the behavior I was looking for.

 As a result, I started creating DSRemapper, an alternative/continuation, but with more freedom, at the cost that DSRemapper may not be for everyone.